keyboard_arrow_up

 Applications of Plastics

 Plastics are used in a broad spectrum of industries and sectors, including industrial, commercial, and residential settings.
-Sectors such as chemical and food processing, water treatment, oil and gas, healthcare, pharmaceuticals, aerospace, automotive, construction, and more depend on plastic components and solutions.
+Sectors such as chemical and food processing, water treatment, oil and gas, healthcare, pharmaceuticals, aerospace, automotive, construction, electronics, and more depend on plastic components and solutions.

 Plastic Products Produced